 • Your team members spend more than half the month trying to close out the previous month

-• People must ask for reports days or weeks in advance (because it takes days or weeks to create
+• People must ask for reports days or weeks in advance (because it takes days or weeks to create reports)

 • People worry about the accuracy of the data they receive, so they hesitate to make decisions